 - If you observe a 95% reduction of the launch time to spin up 50,000 virtual CPU cores on GCP compared to your current environment, this reduces your time to market by a certain factor.
 This reduction also impacts the setup time of your disaster recovery environment by decreasing the downtime of your critical lines of business.

-- If you gain the ability to have a globally available and always-on disaster recovery plan, you can increase the reliability of your app.
+- If you can have a globally available and always-on disaster recovery plan, you can increase the reliability of your app.

-- By using cloud-scaling technology, you can lower your total cost of services by scaling down when your resource needs are low, and scaling up on-demand.
+- If you use cloud-scaling technology, you can lower your total cost of services by scaling down when your resource needs are low, and scaling up on-demand.

 Calculate total cost of ownership